sanazkeshvari/Papers/SDLR/Codes/ReadMe.md

   2. Download and unpack the SDLR.zip file here (which contains of all the implementation codes in current directory).
   3. Replace or overwrite the unpacked codes of SDLR.zip into the `allrank` directory of the extracted <a href = "https://github.com/allegro/allRank">allrank</a> package.
   4. Set your running settings in the files have names that start with "lambdarank_atmax" of `in` directory inside the `allrank` directory and remember to set the ListSD for name of loss in that setting (Note: the name of loss function is case sensitive).
-  5. Go to the main.py in `allrank` directory and in the final lines of the code, change the range of loop with the range of your running settings of `in` directory (E.G. if you create and set lambdarank_atmax1.json, lambdarank_atmax2.json up to lambdarank_atmax13.json then you have to set the range of for loop to range(1,14) which will run all those setting files up to lambdarank_atmax13.json).
+  5. Go to the main.py in `allrank` directory and in the final lines of the code, change the range of loop with the range of your running settings of `in` directory
+     (E.G. if you create and set lambdarank_atmax1.json, lambdarank_atmax2.json up to lambdarank_atmax13.json then you have to set the range of for loop to range(1,14) which will run all those setting files up to lambdarank_atmax13.json).
+  7. ss

 ### Student Phase:
   1. Do first three steps of